- Potential postgraduate students interested in the following areas (at any stage of interest or application) are invited to contact him via email:

-- the legacy of the influential Italian Thomist philosopher, Fr.
+- The philosophical theology of Fr.
 Cornelio Fabro CSS

 Joshua Furnal (Ph.D.
-Durham) has been appointed Lecturer of Systematic Theology at St. Patrick's Pontifical University, Maynooth.
+Durham) is an Assistant Professor of Systematic Theology at St. Patrick's Pontifical University, Maynooth.

 He is an Associate Editor of Brill Research Perspectives in Theological Traditions and the co-editor of the Contributions to Philosophical Theology series.
 Recently, he has been the recipient of four visiting research fellowships: the Robert Schuman Centre for Advanced Studies (Italy), the Hong Kierkegaard Library (USA), Gladstone’s Library (UK), and the National Institute for Newman Studies (USA).

 Before coming to Maynooth, he held a tenure-track teaching and research position at Radboud University in the Netherlands.
 Prior to Nijmegen, he held postdoctoral positions as a Visiting Research Fellow with the Leslie Center for Humanities and a Lecturer in the Department of Religion at Dartmouth College.
 Also, he has been a Visiting Professor in the Faculty of Catholic Theology at the University of Tübingen, and a Postdoctoral Research Fellow at Durham University (UK) in the Department of Theology and Religion.